alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 The Tier 2 environment does not allow connection to the internet.
 However, there are local copies of the `PyPI` and `CRAN` package repositories available inside of the Azure virtual machine.
 You can install packages you need from these copies in the usual way, for example `pip install` and `packages.install` for Python and R respectively.
+See [Section 4.5:  Installing packages](#section-45-installing-packages) for further details.

 ### Section 2.3: Wi-Fi access